 People tend to trust their gut, but our guts are wrong.
 We tend to like people who are like ourselves, though it’s irrelevant.
 Most of the superficial signals you get from someone in under 10 seconds have no bearing on their ability to do the job.
 So, no matter how anxious you are to fill your empty seat, take your time to hire right.

 When you use random, ad hoc hiring practices, you get random results.
 Gain a competitive edge simply by using a hiring process to improve on the roughly 50/50 odds of mis-hiring (according to a University of Chicago study).
 Follow a process.
 Repeat it every time you hire.
-Learn how to make effective hiring part of your everyday operations through training and education (such as the event we are hosting here in Columbus on October 16th, 2015).
+Learn how to make effective hiring part of your everyday operations through training and education.

 Include an assessment in your hiring process.
 In Bock’s Wired.com article, he wrote that combinations of assessment techniques are better than any single technique for predicting work performance (a relief, given that the 1998 research he cites by Frank Schmidt and John Hunter found that the best single predictor can explain just 29% of future job performance).
 At Google, they use a combination of behavioral and situational structured interviews together with assessments of cognitive ability, leadership, and conscientiousness.
 This provides a mix of factors which in combination is greater than the sum of its parts.